• Good animal welfare

 • How do I introduce a new dog or puppy to children?

-It is important that you manage the introduction to your family carefully and that children are directly supervised at all times with the dog or puppy.
-Introducing a new canine member to the family is a special and exciting time but can be a little overwhelming for all concerned.
-However,…
+It is important that when a new dog or puppy is being introduced, that this is done very carefully and ensuring that children are directly supervised at all times.
+Introducing a new canine member to the family is a special and exciting time but can be a little overwhelming for…